Edgar-Donk/Electronic-Python/README.md

 Create your own gauges to interact with Arduino, either in tkinter or PIL (Pillow).

-Read it all in `Read the Docs <https://electronic-python.readthedocs.io/en/latest/>`_
+Read it all in Read the Docs [a link](https://electronic-python.readthedocs.io/en/latest/)